nschlia/ffmpegfs/README.md

 | gcc 6.3.0 | Libav 12.2 | [![Build Status](https://www.oblivion-secure.de/jenkins/buildStatus/icon?job=ffmpegfs%20(github-libav))](https://nschlia.github.io/ffmpegfs/) |
 | clang 3.8.1 | Libav 12.2 | [![Build Status](https://www.oblivion-secure.de/jenkins/buildStatus/icon?job=ffmpegfs%20(github-libavl-clang))](https://nschlia.github.io/ffmpegfs/) |

-*gcc 4/5 and other FFmpeg/Libav versions are also planned...*

 Web site:<br />
 https://nschlia.github.io/ffmpegfs/<br />

 *Release 1.0 is out!
 Now work commences on V1.1 and V1.2 bringing nice new features like video rescaling, DVD support and WAV format.
 So please stay tuned.*

-ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats (many formats that FFmpeg can decode to MP3 or MP4) on the fly when opened and read.
+ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats (many formats that FFmpeg can decode to MP3, MP4 or WAV) on the fly when opened and read.

-This can let you use a multi media file collection with software and/or hardware which only understands the MP3 or MP4 format, or transcode files  through simple drag-and-drop in a file browser.
+This can let you use a multi media file collection with software and/or hardware which only understands the MP3, MP4 or WAC format, or  transcode files through simple drag-and-drop in a file browser.

 For installation instructions see the [install](INSTALL.md) file.